groobyming/sqlx/FAQ.md

 ----

-### Why does my project using sqlx query macros not build on docs.rs?
+### Why does my project using bk-sqlx query macros not build on docs.rs?

-Docs.rs doesn't have access to your database, so it needs to be provided prepared queries in a `.sqlx` directory and be instructed to set the `SQLX_OFFLINE` environment variable to true while compiling your project.
+Docs.rs doesn't have access to your database, so it needs to be provided prepared queries in a `.bk-sqlx` directory and be instructed to set the `SQLX_OFFLINE` environment variable to true while compiling your project.
 Luckily for us, docs.rs creates a `DOCS_RS` environment variable that we can access in a custom build script to achieve this functionality.

-To do so, first, make sure that you have run `cargo sqlx prepare` to generate a `.sqlx` directory in your project.
+To do so, first, make sure that you have run `cargo bk-sqlx prepare` to generate a `.bk-sqlx` directory in your project.

 Next, create a file called `build.rs` in the root of your project directory (at the same level as `Cargo.toml`).
 Add the following code to it:
 ```rs